Azure/AzureAD-App-Docs/articles/en-us/purelyhr/sso_configure.md

 To test the steps in this tutorial, you should follow these recommendations:

-- You should not use your production environment, unless this is necessary.
+- do not use your production environment, unless it is necessary.
-- If you don't have an Azure AD trial environment, you can get an one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).
+- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ### Configuring PurelyHR for single sign-on